jamessimone/apex-rollup/README.md

 <div id="rollup-logging"></div>

+**Important Note** the `Org_Default` Rollup Control entry is deployed with `Is Rollup Logging Enabled` set to `false`.
+Please flip this field to `true` in order to get logs ... logging.

+You have two options for custom logging plugins for Rollup:

+1. [Nebula Logger](https://github.com/jongpie/NebulaLogger) is an extremely popular open-source logging library.
+If you use Nebula Logger, you can [install the rollup logging adapter for using Nebula Logger](plugins/NebulaLogger)!
+2. A [lightweight custom logger that's also part of this repository](plugins/CustomObjectRollupLogger); it's just bundled as a separate unmanaged package

 If logging to the debug logs is enough for your purposes, the default logger need never be changed.
 However, if you want to customize things further, or log errors to a custom object, you can do so!
 The included `RollupLogger` class also includes an interface:

 ```java